gruntwork-io/cloud-nuke/README.md

 - Inspecting and deleting all Elastic FileSystems (efs) in an AWS account
 - Inspecting and deleting all SNS Topics in an AWS account
 - Inspecting and deleting all CloudTrail Trails in an AWS account
+- Inspecting and deleting all ECR Repositories in an AWS account

 ### BEWARE!